Military–civil fusion

-Military-civil fusion (军民融合 (Jūnmín rónghé), MCF) or civil-military fusion is a strategy and policy of the Chinese Communist Party (CCP) with the stated goal of developing its People's Liberation Army (PLA) into a world-class military.
-Military-civil fusion is a priority for the Xi Jinping administration and is coordinated by the Central Military-Civil Fusion Development Committee of the Central Committee of the Chinese Communist Party.
+Military–civil fusion (军民融合 (Jūnmín rónghé), MCF) or civil–military fusion is a strategy and policy of the Chinese Communist Party (CCP) with the stated goal of developing its People's Liberation Army (PLA) into a world-class military.
+Military–civil fusion is a priority for Xi Jinping and is coordinated by the Central Integrated Military and Civilian Development Commission of the Central Committee of the Chinese Communist Party.

 Background

 The institutional foundations of PLA's weapon development and research were copied from the Soviet Union, where state-owned factories and companies develop and manufacture equipment based on a top-down command approach.
 Other major weaknesses have historically included monopoly in the defense industry held by state-owned companies, bureaucratic inefficacy, corruption, lack of innovation, outdated pricing and contracting process.
 Chinese state-owned defense corporations have been inclined toward the preservation of their state-sanctioned monopoly, exploiting their gain in a privileged position due to obstruction of competition with private enterprises.
 China's MCF efforts came about, in part, in response to these institutional weaknesses.